APTrust/userguide/docs/bagging/index.md

 Tag  | Description
 ---- | ----
 Title | A human readable title for searching and listing in APTrust.
 This cannot be empty.
 Description | A human-readable description of the bag.
-This will appear in Pharos. |
+This will appear in Registry. |
 Access | One of three access options listed below.
 The access option describes who can see an object's metadata, including its name and description, a list of its generic files and events.
 APTrust does not currently provide access to the objects themselves, except when you restore one of your bags.
 No matter which access option you choose, no other institution can access your intellectual object.
 Storage-Option | This indicates how and where you want APTrust to store your bag.
 If omitted, Storage-Option defaults to "Standard".
 See the section on Storage Options below for more information.